-The 2013 CSTA Annual Conference (formerly known as CS&IT) provides professional development opportunities for K-12 computer science and information technology teachers who need practical, relevant information to help them prepare their students for the future.Take advantage of this opportunity for relevant professional development!
-Explore issues and trends relating directly to your classroom Network with top professionals from across the country Interact with other teachers to gain new perspectives on shared challengesSome of this year's sessions include: AP Computer Science CSTA's K-12 Computer Science Standards Equity & Diversity Mobile Applications RoboticsThe conference registration FEE is $60 + $60 per workshop (or $100 when you sign up for both a morning and an afternoon workshop).
+Our Annual Conference provides professional development opportunities for K-12 computer science and information technology teachers who need practical, relevant information to help them prepare their students for the future.Take advantage of this opportunity for relevant professional development.
+Explore issues and trends relating directly to your classroom, network with top professionals from across the country, interact with other teachers to gain new perspectives on shared challenges.Some of this year's sessions include: AP Computer Science Computational Thinking Increasing Enrollment in CS Programming RoboticsThe online conference registration FEE is $75 + $60 per workshop (or $100 when you sign up for both a morning and an afternoon workshop).
 The cutoff date for registration is June 26, 2014.
 All presenters and attendees must register online.CONFERENCE FEES ARE NOT PRORATED OR REFUNDABLE.Please note that we will not be accepting onsite registration for workshops nor will we be able to allow switching of workshops due to the advanced preparation and information needed to participate in a workshop.

 To revise a previous registration, please type your personal passcode

 If you lost the personal passcode for a previous registration, please click